-We will go deeper into all of the auto transport options you should consider, to have the best experience possible.
+We will go deeper into all of the auto transport options you should consider having the best experience possible.

 Shipping a car by truck or by car carrier is by far the most common option.
-It’s readily available and plenty of companies provide the service.
-Most cars shipped by car dealers are shipped by auto transport companies.
+Auto carriers are readily available, and plenty of companies provide the service.
+When dealers ship cars, they most often ship them using auto transport companies.

-While it’s the most common option, it not necessarily the cheapest way to ship a car cross county.
-In fact, the cost of shipping a vehicle by car shipping trailer can become expensive, if you require an enclosed carrier or door-to-door shipping.
+While it’s the most common option, it not necessarily the cheapest way to ship a car cross-country.
+In fact, the cost of shipping a vehicle by car shipping trailer can become expensive if you require an enclosed carrier or door-to-door shipping.

 The price of shipping a car with this option will vary depending on the options you desire.
-If you need a guaranteed pickup date, the cost will be higher compared to choosing a delivery window.
+If you need a guaranteed pickup date, the cost will be higher than choosing a delivery window.

 The cost to ship your car with this option will also depend on how far you’re sending it.
 If you’re going a shorter distance up to 500 miles, expect to pay about $2 per mile or around $600 for 300 miles.